spamwax/alfred-pinboard-rs/README.md

 To manually update the cache, you need to issue the ***`pu`*** command:

 ![image](./res/images/update.png)

-Use this command once in while to keep the local cache up-to-date.

 ## Usage (post a bookmark):
 The syntax to post a bookmark to Pinboard is :